| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 which included car parking.
 Little was being done to restrict town centre

+parking to encourage the greater use of public transport.
 Following the decision of the Epping Forest Conservators to licence

 horse riding in Epping Forest, Ginny White of Fyfield complained about